rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 }
 ```

-You can see that the name of the class generated by the Kotlin compiler corresponds to the name of the file containing the function—capitalized to match Java’s naming scheme, and suffixed with Kt.
+You can see that the name of the class generated by the Kotlin compiler corresponds to the name of the file containing the function—capitalized to match Java’s naming scheme, and suffixed with `Kt`.
 All top-level functions in the file are compiled to static methods of that class.
 Therefore, calling this function from Java is as easy as calling any other static method:

 ```kotlin
 /* Java */